ZSusskind/BTHOWeN/README.md

 ## Creating BTHOWeN Models
 All relevant code lives in the `software_model/` directory.
 Natively supported datasets are MNIST, Ecoli, Iris, Letter, Satimage, Shuttle, Vehicle, Vowel, and Wine.

 `train_swept_models.py` is the primary script for programmatic model sweeping.
 It allows for specification of Bloom filter and encoding parameters; run with `--help` for more details.
+Example usage: `./train_swept_models.py MNIST --filter_inputs 28 --filter_entries 1024 --filter_hashes 2 --bits_per_input 2`
+`--filter_inputs`, `--filter_entries`, `--filter_hashes`, and `--bits_per_input` can all be provided with multiple values, in which case all permutations are tried.
+Run-to-run variation in accuracy is expected, particularly on small models.
+This is largely a result of the random input mapping.
+*Note*: Dataset names are not case-sensitive

 `evaluate.py` runs inference on a pre-trained model - invocation takes the form `./evaluate.py <model_fname> <dset_name>`.